BigDaveCoding/email_automation/README.md

 # email_automation
- testing email automation.
-Client has 31,000 emails in their inbox.
+ Python script utilizing imaplib and JSON to automate email organization.
- I want to create a script which allows me to provide a folder name and an email address as variables, and places emails from this address in a specified folder.
+ The script allows the user to specify a folder name and an email address as variables, and automatically moves emails from the provided address into the designated folder.
+ The client has 31,000 emails in their inbox, and this automation simplifies email management.